felixge/felixge.de/content/posts/advent-of-go-profiling-2021/day-1-1/index.md

 ## v3: Optimize strconv.ParseInt() ([link to code](https://github.com/felixge/advent-2021/commit/78820f44c1160004861561136ba690aa36221988#diff-0dea3b3585a0c5d048021351232f67a48fde5bce91b1aabedd3d12f49d9191af))

-Even so the elves are not stating it explicitly, they are only giving us positive integers.
+Even though the elves are not stating it explicitly, they are only giving us positive integers.
 So we could apply the same trick as before and call [`strconv.ParseUint()`](https://pkg.go.dev/strconv#ParseUint) directly instead of going through [`strconv.ParseInt()`](https://pkg.go.dev/strconv#ParseInt).

 However, looking at the [implementation of ParseUint](https://cs.opensource.google/go/go/+/refs/tags/go1.17.3:src/strconv/atoi.go;l=62) it's clear that it is doing a bunch of stuff to support different bases and bit sizes.
 We don't need any of this, so let's just implement the subset we actually need: